 DUI Lawyer Toronto

-Charges of impaired driving, over 80, refuse breathalyzer, or care and control, are among the most complicated areas of Canadian criminal law.
-What may seem like an impossible case to a layperson is a case full of legal issues to the trained eye of a professional.
+Charges of drunk driving, “over 80”, impaired driving, refuse breathalyzer, or care and control, are among the most complicated areas of Canadian criminal law.
+What may seem like an impossible case to a layperson is a case full of legal issues to the trained eye of a professional DUI lawyer.

-Adler Bytensky Prutschi Shikhman frequently employs the services of an expert toxicologist to assist us in attacking every aspect of the crown’s case.
+Adler Bytensky Prutschi Shikhman criminal law firm frequently employs the services of an expert toxicologist to assist us in attacking every aspect of the crown’s case.

-Significant legislative changes have recently added an entirely new dimension to the way in which impaired driving cases must be defended.
-Experienced defence counsel must be aware of enhanced police powers, alternative sentencing options, and the limitations of expert toxicology evidence while being prepared to launch new and creative constitutional challenges where appropriate.
+Significant legislative changes have recently added an entirely new dimension to the way in which drunk driving driving cases must be defended.
+Experienced legal defence counsel must be aware of enhanced police powers, alternative sentencing options, and the limitations of expert toxicology evidence while being prepared to launch new and creative constitutional challenges where appropriate.